juzuz/Android-Process-Tree/README.md

 - Deepen insight on the structure of task_struct.
 - Concurrent Programming.

-# This project was run on a linux machine!
+### This project was run on a linux machine!
 The same can be achieved on a Windows machine or a Linux Virtual Machine!

 This Project will consist of two parts!

 1. The system call implementations.
 2. A concurrency problem.

-# The results of the runned-program will be placed in each individual folder.
+:round_pushpin:The results of the runned-program will be placed in each individual folder.
 Named testscript.txt

-# 1. System Calls and Process Trees
+### 1. System Calls and Process Trees

 By learning to create a module \*.ko file and adding a custom system call, by using DFS I was able to create a program that lists a tree of all process in order of parent and child.